biscuit-090/jackboxmodpack/README.md

 - `npx electron-packager . jackboxmodpack --platform=win32 --arch=x64`
   - this bigass command builds an `.exe` that you can double click to run.
   - **Note**: this command may take a couple of minutes to finish.
 If you think it's stuck it's not.
 Let it cook.
-4. Open two fresh command prompts or powershells.
+4. Open a fresh command prompt or powershell window.
-  - `cd` into `jackboxmodpack-main\jackboxmodpack-main` on the first terminal.
-  - Run `serve -s build`.
-  - `cd` into `jackboxmodpack-main\jackboxmodpack-main\server` on the second terminal.
+  - `cd` into `jackboxmodpack-main\jackboxmodpack-main\server`.
   - Run `python app.py`.
-    - Running both of these servers will be automatic in the future but for now you gotta run 'em both manually.
-Do not close either terminal while the software is running or it will crash.
 5. Click into `jackboxmodpack-win32-x64` and double click that `.exe` biotch!!
 > **IMPORTANT**: You will need to run step 4 & 5 every time you want to use this software.
 Step 4 will be eliminated in the future.